sampsyo/home/_drafts/flash.md

 To my surprise, however, Python bindings had a few serious downsides:

 * Even with PyO3, the bindings are hard to write efficiently.
-The problem is the fundamental complexity of the mismatch between Rust's static lifetimes and Python's dynamically managed heap.
+The problem is the fundamental complexity in the mismatch between Rust's static lifetimes and Python's dynamically managed heap.
 FlatGFA's performance advantages come from eliminating copies, allocations, and pointer-chasing---all things that want to creep back in at the Rust/Python boundary.
 * We don't get a whole-program view of the workload.
 Straightforward Python bindings mean that our only opportunity to go fast is _within each call to the library_, and we can't do much across multiple calls.
-For example, the moment that the user writes a Python `for` loop, we almost certainly lose the performance game.
-This is the same underlying reason that PyTorch has [a separate, optional "compile" mode][torch.compile], for example.
+For example, the moment that the user writes a Python `for` loop that iterates over a FlatGFA data structure, we almost certainly lose the performance game.
+This is the same underlying reason that PyTorch has [a separate, optional compiled mode][torch.compile], for example.
 * It turns out that our biologist collaborators aren't exactly enamored with Python anyway!
 The traditional, familiar way to compose pangenomic pipelines is via the Unix shell.
-It sometimes seems like the word "Python" is a synonym for "a programming language that the people actually want to use absent other constraints," but of course it's more contextual than that.
+Personally, I have become too accustomed to Python being the default choice for approachability.
+Naturally, preferences among domain experts are contextual and varied.

-It eventually made sense to reconsider the CLI-oriented approach that [odgi][] and friends all use.
+It made sense to reconsider the CLI-oriented approach that [odgi][] and friends all use.

 [od]: https://web.stanford.edu/~ouster/cgi-bin/papers/scripting.pdf
 [pyo3]: https://pyo3.rs/